Tony's Site

 Wireless

 My laptop uses the Dell Wireless 1395 hardware.
-I've now got this to work using ndiswrapper and help from this article.
-I'm not that keen on ndiswrapper having had problems in the past but I'll try it for now and see how things go.
-Some of the articles I found indicate that there should be native support in the kernel - sometime I'll investigate futher.
+I orignally got this to work using ndiswrapper and help from this article.
+I'm not that keen on ndiswrapper having had problems in the past but it worked OK on Hardy.

 To get wireless working with ndiswrapper, do the following.